wizardofzos/AOC23/README.md

 Rename the ADVENT.CONFIG.EXAMPLE and change the values to match your systems setup and your session-cookie

+## TODO

+- Fire the solution to AoC
+- Update the table to show how many tries on a day/part

 ## Cloning?
 This repo is not really ready for clonage as usage :)